cloudevents/sdk-go/samples/README.md

   * [Receiver](./stan/receiver): Receive events using the CloudEvents Client.
   * [Sender](./stan/sender): Receive events using the CloudEvents Client.
   * [Sender & Receiver](./stan/sender-receiver): Send and receive events using the same NATS client.
+* WebSockets
+  * [Client](./ws/client): Sends and receive events, from client side, using the CloudEvents Client.